cesaryuan/frida-node-api-tools/README.md

 # frida-node-api-tools

-frida script help to intercept with NodeJS API and Electron Application
+Frida script to intercept with NodeJS API and Electron Application

 ## Usage